jamesocoder/myProjects/docker/secrets/README.md

 * You can view the results of each build step in the terminal by using `docker compose build --progress=plain --no-cache`
     - You'll be able to see the speed of each step and also the output of the 4th layer's command (`RUN ls`)
     - This adapts [this stackoverflow answer](https://stackoverflow.com/a/64805337/13084818) to compose by combining flags from the [base compose command](https://docs.docker.com/reference/cli/docker/compose/) and [compose's build command](https://docs.docker.com/reference/cli/docker/compose/build/)
+* Secrets can be stored in a JSON file and parsed into an object by Node's built-in JSON parser
+    - This offers a lightweight way to load multiple secrets from one file
+    - Note that the secrets file does not need to have the .json extension in either the host or the container.
+The plain text inside can be parsed by Node's JSON tool without it.
+In this example, .json is added to the host's file so that VSCode's intellisense can help with formatting it.
+    - For further secret obfuscation, a separate container could be made to store and encrypt secrets so that they aren't an unencrypted plaintext file in the container.